domsteinbach/gossembrot-portal/README.md

 - Run `npm run serve:static` to build and serve the page.
 Navigate to `http://localhost:4201/gossembrot-portal/`.
 The build artifacts are be created in the `dist/gossembrot-portal_static/` directory, so the same used for production hosting with apache webserver (see below).

-## Build a static page for hosting with apache webserver without a mysql database (sqlite is used instead)
+## Build and host with apache webserver without a mysql database (sqlite is used instead)
 - Run `npm run build:static-apache` to build the project for static hosting.
 The build artifacts will be stored in the `dist/gossembrot-portal_static/` directory.
 - Place the content of the "dist" directory (the whole directory "gossembrot-portal_static") onto the server (e.g. in `/var/www/`)
 - Make sure the apache webserver is configured to serve the page/directory correctly
 - Note the .htaccess file created in the dist/gossembrot-portal_static

-## Build for production hosting with a mysql database
+## Build and host with a mysql database running
 - Run `npm run build:test` or `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-### Deploy productively alongside a mysql database
+- Make sure you have a mysql database running

-- Place the build "dist/gossembrot-portal" into /var/www/gossembrot/
-- If there are changes in server.js, replace the server.js file from the root project directory in `/var/www/mysql-server-gsmb` and restart the server (see below)

-### Start node server (mysql api) on production

-The server.js file from the root project directory is placed in `/var/www/mysql-server-gsmb`
+- place and start this api/server.js (via nohub, so it is not killed when you close the terminal and it writes the output to a log file):
+  `nohup node server.js > ./server.log 2>&1 &`

 Debug: